kavindu-udara/kavindu-udara/README.md

 - 👋 Hi, I’m @kavindu-udara
-- 👀 I’m interested in web application development
+- 👀 I’m interested in web application development, AI and Software Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning PHP, react, AI and ML
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me -> use my social media links

 <!---
 kavindu-udara/kavindu-udara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.